Background pattern

 If you take more Angifen than you should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone: 91 562 04 20 indicating the medication and the amount taken.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medicine and the amount taken.

 If you have any other questions about the use of this product, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible Side Effects

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-STOP TAKING this medicine and consult your doctor immediately if you develop:
+STOP TAKINGthis medicine and consult your doctor immediately if you develop:

-Inform your doctor or pharmacist if you observe any of the following effects or any effect not described in this leaflet:
+Tell your doctor or pharmacist if you notice any of the following effects or any effect not described in this leaflet:

 The following side effects may occur:

-Frequent(may affect up to 1 in 10 people)
+Common(may affect up to 1 in 10 people)

 • dizziness, headache